Trapped surfaces in a hadronic fluid: Analog cosmology

 This may be seen as follows.
 For the metric (\ref{eq243}) the normal $n_\mu$ is given by

 The expansion $\varepsilon_+$ (or $\varepsilon_-$) defined in (\ref{eq244}) may be written as

 where $h$ denotes the determinant of the metric

 of the two-dimensional space normal to the surface of spherical symmetry.
-It may be shown that the first term on the right hand side of (\ref{eq120}) vanishes identically by the geodesic equation.
+It may be shown that the first term on the right-hand side of (\ref{eq120}) vanishes identically by the geodesic equation.
 Hence, the expansion $\nabla_\mu l^\mu$ vanishes on $H$ if and only if

 Suppose one of the expansions vanishes on $H$, i.e., Eq. (\ref{eq123}) holds for either $l^\mu_+$ or $l^\mu_-$.
 Since $l^\mu$ is null and both $l^\mu$ and $n^\mu$ are normal to $H$ and hence tangent to the two-dimensional space $(\tau, y)$ with the metric (\ref{eq122}), Eq.\ (\ref{eq123}) implies $h_{\alpha\beta}n^\alpha n^\beta|_H=0$.
 Hence, $\nabla_\mu l^\mu|_H=0$ implies $G^{\mu\nu}n_\mu n_\nu|_H=0$.